-OUR NEXT WATER BAPTISM - February 25th during the Sunday Service
+OUR NEXT WATER BAPTISM - September 5th during Sunday service

 Considering getting baptized?